DebojytiDuttaChoudhury/Data_Analysis_Walmart/README.md

 **Objective**: Walmart aims to enhance inventory management by implementing real-time demand forecasting, minimizing stockouts, and optimizing inventory levels across stores.
 This data-driven approach focuses on customer demand forecasting, external factors like weather, and promotional impact.

+## Problem Definition

+Walmart needs a data-driven inventory optimization solution that minimizes both stockouts and overstocking by forecasting demand based on past sales data.
+The goal is to develop a scalable approach that adjusts inventory levels dynamically using real-time insights from the analysis.

+---

+## Key Questions for Stakeholders

+### Inventory Managers:
+- **How can we improve inventory accuracy and ensure that stock levels match demand?**
+- **What factors are contributing to stockouts, and how can we address them?**

+### Store Managers:
+- **How can we allocate inventory more efficiently across stores based on local demand patterns?**
+- **How do promotions and weather influence sales at different store locations?**

+### Marketing and Promotions Team:
+- **What is the return on investment (ROI) for promotions, and how do they affect demand?**

+---

+## Stakeholder Involvement

+### Internal Stakeholders:
+- **Inventory Managers**: Will use the demand forecasting insights to ensure optimal stock levels across stores.
+- **Store Managers**: Responsible for managing in-store inventory based on demand.
+- **Marketing Team**: Understands how promotions impact sales and tailors campaigns accordingly.

+### External Stakeholders:
+- **Customers**: Their purchasing behavior directly influences demand forecasts.
+- **Suppliers**: Will receive more accurate forecasts to ensure timely and sufficient product delivery.

+---

+## Metric Development

+### Stockout Rate
+- **Definition**: Number of stockouts as a percentage of total sales.

+### Forecast Accuracy
+- **Definition**: Difference between forecasted demand and actual demand.

+### Sales Uplift from Promotions
+- **Definition**: Percentage increase in sales during promotions.

+### Weather Impact on Sales
+- **Definition**: Sales variance in different weather conditions.

+### Customer Loyalty and Purchasing Patterns
+- **Definition**: Impact of loyalty tier on purchasing behavior.

+---

 **Data Sources**: The dataset includes:
 - **Sales Transactions**: Transaction-level data capturing product, location, and date information.
 - **Customer Data**: Information on customer behavior and loyalty.